skjolber/external-nfc-api/README.md

  - Seeing an USB permissions window that disappears rather quickly.

 ### Tag detection
 There is quite a few types of tags out there, and if your tag type is not recognized, please let me know.
-If the tag does not register at all, make sure that auto polling is configured, and that the right protocol is enabled (see below).
+If the tag does not register at all, make sure that auto polling is configured, and that the right protocols are enabled. __Use the below utility apps for tweaking your reader settings__.

-# Related apps
+# Reader setting utility apps
 You might be interested in

  * [ACR 1222L USB NFC Reader Utils](https://play.google.com/store/apps/details?id=com.skjolberg.acr1222)
  * [ACR 122 USB NFC Reader Utils](https://play.google.com/store/apps/details?id=com.skjolberg.acr122u)
  * [ACR 1251 USB NFC Reader Utils](https://play.google.com/store/apps/details?id=com.skjolberg.acr1251u)